yogurt-foundation/yogurt-css-documentation/docs/backgrounds/background-size.md

 ## Background Size

-Utilities for controlling the background size of an element's background image.
+Utilities for manipulating the background size of an element's background image.

 ### Usage